 How worried should we be about Disease X?

 They're calling it Disease X. It's a mysterious illness circulating in a remote part of the Democratic Republic of Congo.
-Current figures: almost 400 cases and 79 deaths.
+Current figures: over 400 cases, including 31 deaths.
 International health authorities are monitoring.

 It all started on October 24 when the first patient fell ill with an unidentified sickness.
 Others soon followed, all in Kwango Province, which is more than 400 miles from the capital Kinshasa.
 But it wasn't until more than five weeks later that the national government was notified.

-Note: Editor's note: This story has been updated to reflected a revised death count for Disease X.